pcibraro/bff-auth0-netcore/README.md

 #### Add a Component to show user data

 The Auth Context provides a getUser function in case you want to show user's basic data coming from Auth0 on the React application.
-That function returns a collection of claims about the user's identity that is coming from the backend API *getUser*.
+That function returns a collection of claims about the user's identity, which is coming from the backend API *getUser*.

-The following code shows a component that enumerates all the claims in the user's identity.
+The following code shows a component that enumerates those claims.

 ```javascript
 import React, { useEffect, useState } from 'react';